 - The prioritization of short-term aims and frequent interaction between users and the team.

 - The project's operation requires constant sustainable development.

-The Iterative Model of software development life cycle deals with improving the system for its efficient deployment.
-This process begins with identifying part of the software for the implementation of additional requirements.
+The Iterative model of software development life cycle deals with improving the system for its efficient deployment.
+This process begins with identifying part of the software for implementation of additional requirements.
 At the final stage of this model, we obtain a new version of the software.